 |6 years ago today.
 It's safe to say this was the worst day of my life.
 I had done a lot of research.
 I knew circumcision was not necessary, and had serious risks of complications.
 I shared this information with Hunter's dad, who refused to hear me.
 I later found out that his insistence on getting our son circumcised was based on his (entirely incorrect) assumption that I had cheated with an uncircumcised man and "liked it better".
 Not even going to start on how many levels of creepy that assumption is.
 That assumption is the reason my baby almost died.
 We did everything right.
 Found the best pediatric urologist to do the procedure.
 Got the vitamin K shot.
 The procedure went perfectly.
 I didn't suspect anything wrong, even when there was a bit of bleeding in his diaper when we got home.
 We took a 5 hour nap, and I woke up to a nightmare.
 His diaper was saturated with blood.
 I held pressure on him while dry heaving and calling the doctor, who sent us straight to the ER.
 By the time we got there, he had bled through another diaper.
 By the time they took his blood, he was lethargic and didn't even cry.
 The next few hours were a whirlwind.
 Blood transfusion.
 Emergency surgery.
 If he hadn't been such a chubby 11 pound boy, he wouldn't have made it with the blood he lost.
 There was no underlying cause.
 No bleeding disorder, no hemophilia.
 Just a healthy baby boy who nearly died from a common procedure.
 If you're pregnant with a baby boy, or plan on having kids in the future, please research this.
 Please don't put your little boy through this.
 Don't put yourself through this.
 Please feel free to share this on the public page.|

 first reaction was to take pictures and post them to Facebook.
 In her

-defence, she was lied to about what to expect, as she was about pain.)
+defence, she was lied to about what to expect, as she was lied to about